Roland Riemers: Political positions

 Riemers supports marijuana legalization and identifies as pro-choice.
 He opposes increased gun control and supports repealing the Patriot Act.

 On economic issues, Riemers favors lower taxation and a reduced state budget.
 He supports school vouchers and calls himself "conservative when it comes to spending".
 Riemers favors repealing the Patient Protection and Affordable Care Act.

 Riemers opposed the CARES Act, the $2.2 trillion economic stimulus bill designed to combat the economic conditions brought on by the COVID-19 pandemic.
 Instead of business closures, he favored social distancing measures and herd immunity to fight the pandemic.

 Legal issues

-In 2012, Riemers' address was placed on the sex offender registry after he let a convicted sex offender move in with him.
+In 2012, Riemers' address was placed on the sex offender registry, after he let a convicted sex offender move in with him.

 In May 2017, Riemers was charged with domestic assault after allegedly striking his wife, Meixiang Liu.
 The charges were dismissed that September, citing insufficient evidence.

+In October 2022, Riemers was charged with a Class B misdemeanor disorderly conduct after a one-day trial.
+Riemers had parked his car near the train tracks at the intersection of 55th Street N. and DeMers Ave. in Grand Forks, ND and attempted to put a BNSF Railway train and all of its staff under citizen's arrest for blocking the road for more than 10 minutes.
+During the trial he stated “I am an activist against train blockages in Grand Forks, I consider this a serious problem.”
+It took 20 minutes for the jury to reach a guilty verdict and he was sentenced to 360 days of unsupervised probation and a $500 fine.